• Skip to main content

 Variations

 My recipe is for a traditional Irish soda bread.
 But if you’re in the mood to switch things up, go for it!
 Stir in raisins, black currants, or caraway seeds for a classic twist.
 Feeling adventurous?
-Add cheese, fresh or dried herbs, sesame or pumpkin seeds, or even a handful of chocolate chips.
+Add fresh or dried herbs, sesame or pumpkin seeds, or even a handful of chocolate chips.
+Stir in some cheese and jalapenos to make a spicy version like this no-knead jalapeno cheddar bread!
 Whether you keep it simple or dress it up, this soda bread is packed with flavor every time.

 How To Make Irish Soda Bread?